Yvand/azd-functions-spfx-custom-api/azure-function-app/README.md

 1. Provision the resources in Azure and deploy the function app package by running command `azd up`.

-1. Due to a known issue, follow [this step](#Entra-ID-authentication-not-enabled) to actually enable the Entra ID authentication
+1. Due to a known issue, follow the steps in ["Entra ID authentication not enabled"](#Entra-ID-authentication-not-enabled) to actually enable the Entra ID authentication.

 ## Known issues